 Pan American Pier is a very busy destination, utilized as a major commercial ship harbor more often than not.
 While there is plenty of space and the harbor remains deep until very close to the dock, heavy trade winds often mean it will require a lot of patience to sail into port.
 Anchorages can be found just west of .
 The marina is well-equipped with everything you need to care for yourself and your boat when you dock.
 From here it takes less than 10 minutes to get to Old San Juan by taxi.

-Are you going to travel to Old San Juan using your own vessel, or a vessel you charter elsewhere?
-The following chart lists nearby marinas.
+Are you going to sail to Old San Juan using your own vessel, or a vessel you charter elsewhere?
+Check out the listing that follows to find basic information for marinas in the area.

 |(787) 791-1015||Isla Verde|